Claudius' expulsion of Jews from Rome: The health of Gallio

 Gallio's brother Seneca reports in Moral Epistles 104.1 that Gallio "began to develop a fever in Achaia and took ship at once, insisting that the disease was not of the body but of the place".
 Furthermore, Pliny the Elder states in his Natural History 31.33 that "There are besides many other uses, the chief being a sea voyage for those attacked by consumption, as I have said, and for haemoptysis, such as quite recently within our memory was taken by Annæus Gallio after his consulship."

-Based on these references, Jerome Murphy-O'Connor and a number of other scholars conclude that it is likely that the tenure of Gallio in Corinth lasted less than a full year, and due to health reasons Gallio left Corinth earlier, perhaps even before shipping on the Mediterranean stopped in October 51 due to winter storms.
+Based on these references, Jerome Murphy-O'Connor and a number of other scholars conclude that it is likely that the tenure of Gallio in Corinth lasted less than a full year, and for health reasons Gallio left Corinth earlier, perhaps even before shipping on the Mediterranean stopped in October 51 due to winter storms.
 He argues that "it is impossible" to place Paul's trial by Gallio in the latter part of AD 51–52 and the trial must have happened between July when Gallio arrived in Corinth and September of 51.
 Murphy-O'Connor adds that this has "positive confirmation" in Galatians 2:1 which "places Paul in Jerusalem in AD 51".

 On the other hand, Pliny the Elder refers to only one sea cure by Gallio, which was after he was consul presumably around AD 55, and neither Seneca nor Pliny explicitly suggest that Gallio deserted his Achaea posting not to return.
 Slingerland states that an argument regarding the shortening of Gallio's stay in Achaea due to health issues is "speculative".